mu-arch/skyfolder/README.md

 ### Easily share your files & folders on the network.
 Security, Simplicity, Style all built in.
 ### It's like your own personal Google Drive!

-Skyfolder is a self-contained portable HTTP/Bittorrent server that hosts a website for immediate filesharing with friends & colleagues.
+Skyfolder is a self-contained portable HTTP/Bittorrent server that hosts a website for immediate file-sharing with friends & colleagues.
 Made for busy people that want to share files NOW, and don't want to remember how to configure anything.
 Ships with good defaults and includes a built-in management graphical interface.

 No need to install anything.
 SkyFolder is a single portable executable file.